-There are an estimated 114 million people without access to any Scripture in their heart language and may need some form of Bible translation to begin.
+There are an estimated 250 million people without access to any Scripture in the language that speaks to them best and may need some form of Bible translation to begin.
 At least 1.5 billion people are without the full Bible in their first language.

 What is the potential impact of work that's underway?

 There is known active translation and/or linguistic development happening in 2,659 languages worldwide.
 Staff from Wycliffe Global Alliance are currently involved in at least 2,139 of these programmes.